-Your child's caregiver will ask about your child's symptoms.
+Your child's healthcare provider will ask about your child's symptoms.
 He may also examine the area around your child's anus.
 Your child may need any of the following:

 - Saline swabs are used to wipe around your child's anus.
 The swab will be sent to a lab to test for pinworm eggs.

 - Skin scrapings taken from under your child's fingernails may also be tested for pinworm eggs.

 - A body fluid or stool exam may be used to find pinworm eggs.
 A sample of your child's bowel movement, urine, or vaginal fluid is viewed under a microscope.

 Enterobiasis is treated with medicine that kills the pinworms inside your child's intestines.
 This medicine stops the pinworms from laying eggs.
 Other family members may also be given this medicine even if they do not have symptoms.
 Medicated creams may also be given to treat redness, pain, and swelling of your child's anus.

 How can the spread of enterobiasis be prevented?